The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: -symmetric Limiting Absorption Principles

 \end{prop} \begin{proof} We define $Rf:= \mathcal F^{-1}(\chi_0(|\cdot|)P(|\cdot|)^{-1}\hat f)$.
 From~\eqref{eq:multiplier} and well-known Bessel potential estimates we get

 thanks to our assumptions on $p,q$.
 So we have $(P(|D|)+i0)^{-1}f = Rf+\Phi\ast (\tau(|D|)f)$ where

 which proves the claim. \end{proof}

-The previous proposition shows that the mapping properties of $(P(|D|)+i0)^{-1}$ are determined by $R$ and the convolution operators with the kernels $\Phi^m$.
+So we have shown that the mapping properties of $(P(|D|)+i0)^{-1}$ are determined by the mapping properties of $R$ and the convolution operators with the kernels $\Phi^m$.
 Our next aim is to show that each $\Phi^m$ has, qualitatively, the same asymptotic expansion as the function $\mathcal J(|\cdot|)$.
 This provides the link to the Restriction-Extension operator studied in~Theorem~\ref{thm:RestrictionExtension}.

 \begin{prop} Assume (A) and $L\in\N,m\in\{1,\ldots,M\}$.
 Then there are $\alpha_{lm},\beta_{lm}\in\C$ for $l\in\{0,\ldots,L-1\}$ such that